-The Top 5 Animated Adult Shows on Television Today
+The Top 5 Animated Adult TV Shows Of All Time

 For a few decades, cartoons were only for children.
 Either they were filled with kid-friendly story lines or they were “PC” enough that everyone could enjoy them.
 What a terrible world...

-Luckily, something fantastic occurred in the late 80’s: adult animation went mainstream.
+Luckily, something fantastic occurred in the late 80’s: cartoons for adults went mainstream.
 All of a sudden, it was cool to be in college and watching cartoons.
 Sometimes the shows were good, other times they were odd and still others were just plain terrible.

 After 25 years, tons of shows have come and gone, with only a few standing out as the best of the best.
-Here are my top 5 adult animated series of all time:
+Here are my top 5 adult animated TV shows of all time:

 Archer is quite possibly the best thing to happen to television in recent history.
 Few other shows have the wit, timing and storytelling that never fails to crack me up on a weekly basis.
-Archer is the 5th best adult cartoon in history.
+Archer is the 5th best adult animated TV show in history.

 Archer follows the life of Sterling Archer, the sex-obsessed, heavy-drinking top agent at an international spy agency.
 Despite being surrounded by idiots even dumber than himself, Archer always finds a way to save the day, get the girl, get her drunk and get himself laid.